teuben/teunix/docs/astronomy-on-ubuntu.md

 ## Astronomy Packages

-Ubuntu does come with a modest set of astronomy packages
+Ubuntu does come with a modest set of astronomy packages.
+Here are some of our favorites:

-      sudo apt install montage aladin saods9 xpa-tools pgplot5 -y sudo apt install aoflagger libcfitsio-dev libccfits0v5 topcat -y sudo apt install gnuastro -y
+      sudo apt install montage aladin saods9 xpa-tools topcat  -y sudo apt install libcfitsio-dev libccfits0v5 pgplot5 -y sudo apt install gnuastro -y

+or if you want to adopt the whole astro debian blend

+      sudo apt install astro-all

+which will consume about 3DB, but gets you everything and then some.

 ### ASCL

-The [Astrophysics Source Code Library (ASCL)](https://ascl.net) is a registry where you can find 2000+ codes.
-Most of those you will have to install via source, or in binary if the author made them available.
+The [Astrophysics Source Code Library (ASCL)](https://ascl.net) is a registry where you can find 2000+ codes listed from (peer reviewed) papers.
+Most of those you will have to install via source.

 ## Change Shell - bash or tsch

-To note here is there is some zsh movement as a better bash.
-Also discuss the **chsh** command, because MacOS is not true to unix, it doesn't work there.
+Most systems come with a default shell called **bash**, but some die hards might like to stick to (t)csh, or if you look into the future, maybe adopt **zsh** (as a *better bash*).
+The **chsh** command will do this for you, but MacOS is not always true to unix, it doesn't work there.
 On a Mac they don't distiguish anymore between a login and an interactive shell, which is why on a mac you need to edit your **.bash_login** file, and on linux the **.bashrc**

-On a default Ubuntu (t)csh is not even installed, only bash.
+On a default Ubuntu (t)csh is not installed, only bash.

 bash has smart file completion, which can be super annoying at times. do I really need to explain?

+### Dotfiles

 Dotfiles: another cottage industry.
 Searching in github for ditfiles gives you > 100 thousands.
 Talk about reinventing the universe.
 But if you install Unix regularly, it is probably useful to have a mechanism to get your dotfiles organized.

-## XQuartz & X11

-there is no such thing on Linux (yet).
-It just works, and it's called X11, and comes include with Ubuntu.
-There is a move towards Wayland, but that's still experimental.

-## XCode: Command Line Tools + Compilers

-there is no such think on Linux.
-It just works, and it's part of the packaging system.
-No need for Xcode, or Port, or Brew.
-It's all in the same packaging system.

-One thing to note: there is a **brew** version for linux now.
-I personally don't quite understand why you would want to do that, but if there is something in brew that cannot be found somewhere else, be me guest and head over to https://docs.brew.sh/Homebrew-on-Linux

 ## Python

+Python is so widely used in many project, that we spend a small section on it here.

+Although python2 is deprecated, the commands python or ipython sometimes still refer to version 2.
+A safe bet is to refer to **python3** and **ipython3** explicitly.

 * native ubuntu (apt install)
 * miniconda - a smaller version
-* anaconda - a full version
+* anaconda - a full version, including astropy
 * AstroConda (is that still viable?) - IRAF/pyiraf
 * Python (install from source) - nobody does that anymore

+If you prefer to use the native Ubuntu version:

+      sudo apt install python-is-python3 ipython3 python3-pip -y
+      sudo apt install python-matplotlib python-scipy python-scitools -y sudo apt install python3-astropy python3-astropy-affiliated -y

 Do we need to say something about virtual environments?